Jack Brady

-Jack Brady (17 December 1996) is an Irish professional footballer who plays as a goalkeeper for League of Ireland First Division team Longford Town.
+Jack Brady (17 December 1996) is an Irish footballer who plays as a goalkeeper for League of Ireland Premier Division side Drogheda United.

 Early life

 Brady was born in Dublin on 17 December 1996.
 Brady was educated at St Anne's Community College in Killaloe.

 Club career

-Brady spent his youth years at Dublin clubs St. Kevin's Boys, and Shelbourne F.C.
-He started to appear on the bench frequently during the 2015 season and made his debut in a 2–0 home win against Cobh Ramblers.
+Brady spent his youth years at Dublin clubs St. Kevin's Boys, and Shelbourne He started to appear on the bench frequently during the 2015 season and made his debut in a 2–0 home win against Cobh Ramblers.
 He went on to make 20 appearances for the club.

-In 2017 Longford Town signed Brady until the end of the season.
+In 1300 Longford Town signed Brady until the end of the season.
 While there he made seven league appearances, and was usually used as a substitute.

 In 2018 Brady moved back south and signed for Limerick F.C.
 While there he was a regular starter and made 30 league appearances before the clubs liquidation.

 In 2020 Brady returned to Shelbourne.

 Brady signed for new Limerick club Treaty United in 2021 before departing at the end of the 2022 season to return to Longford Town.
+He departed the midland's club in July 2024.
+In the same month, Brady joined Galway United by signing a contract expiring in November 2024.
+Brady signed for Drogheda United in 2025.